Stomach cancer

 Most patients with stomach cancer must regularly schedule aftercare appointments at their doctor’s office or the hospital after treatment.
 The objectives of these aftercare appointments are to monitor the general condition of the patient and offer supportive measures for side effects of the illness or its treatment.
 Furthermore, they are designed to detect signs of a relapse early on.

 Another aspect of aftercare is monitoring the nutritional condition of the patient.
-For example, patients experiencing difficulties in getting proper nutrition can receive nutrition consultation.
+For example, patients experiencing difficulties in getting proper nutrition can receive nutritional counseling.
 Psychological counseling is also available as part of aftercare.

 During aftercare, the doctor examines the patient regularly, initially at shorter intervals and then longer ones.
 If the tumor was removed endoscopically, multiple gastroscopies are part of aftercare.
-After an operation or chemoradiotherapy, the doctor looks for new symptoms that may have appeared.
+After an operation or chemoradiotherapy, doctors look for new symptoms that may have appeared.

 If the stomach cancer is advanced and cannot be cured, specialists recommend regular progress monitoring.
-Doctors check the patient’s general condition and blood values.
-In addition, they employ imaging techniques.
-Medical practitioners use these to check how the illness is developing.
+This involves checking the patient’s general condition and blood values.
+Imaging techniques are also used.
+This makes it possible to monitor how the disease is progressing.
 Adverse symptoms can be recognized early on and treated to provide the best quality of life possible.

 What is the role of good nutrition with stomach cancer?

-Many patients with stomach cancer have already lost a lot of weight by the time they are diagnosed.
+Many people with stomach cancer have already lost a lot of weight by the time they are diagnosed.
 Additionally, treatment makes it difficult to get enough calories and important nutrients.
-Patients who undergo extensive stomach surgery find it difficult to adjust their nutrition to their new situation.
+Many who undergo extensive stomach surgery find it difficult to adjust their nutrition to their new situation.

 Nutrition before treatment